11 Java Fundamentals | Nested Loops in Java | By Dummy for Dummies

 }

-⦿ The outer loop controls number of rows.
-On each iteration it allows inner loop to run and do whatever it wants, at end of iteration it shifts to next line.
-And that's how it control rows.
+• The outer loop controls the number of rows.
+On each iteration, it allows the inner loop to run and do whatever it wants.
+At the end of the iteration, it shifts to the next line.
+That's how it controls rows.

-⦿ The inner loop actually prints numbers on the row set by outer loop, it runs all of its iterations and print the numbers on single line.
+• The inner loop actually prints numbers on the row set by the outer loop.
+It runs all of its iterations and prints the numbers on a single line.

-⦿ Each value inner loop print act as separate colum on that row.
-Therefore we say inner loop controls number of columns.
+• Each value the inner loop prints acts as a separate column on that row.
+Therefore, we say the inner loop controls the number of columns.

-⦿ Each time a value is printed value++; updates the value so that next value is NOT same as previous
+• Each time a value is printed, value++ updates the value so that the next value is NOT the same as the previous.

-⦿ The n in condition controls how many iteration outer loop and inner loop will run.
-If user enter 3, both inner and outer loop will run for 3 iterations.
-As result outer loop will create 3 rows, and inner loop will create 3 columns on it
+• The n in the condition controls how many iterations the outer loop and inner loop will run.
+If the user enters 3, both inner and outer loops will run for 3 iterations.
+As a result, the outer loop will create 3 rows, and the inner loop will create 3 columns on each.

 CLOSING